nbdd0121/ssh-idp/README.md

 ssh-idp --jwt-signing-key sign.key --jwt-issuer https://example.com --ssh-host-key ssh_host_key --known-hosts known_hosts
 ```

-Additional, SSH listening address and ports can be configured using `--ssh-addr` and `--ssh-port`, and JWT valid duratiton can be configured with `--jwt-valid-duration`.
+Additional, listening address and ports can be configured using `--listen-addr`, `--ssh-port` and `--http-port`, and JWT valid duratiton can be configured with `--jwt-valid-duration`.

 ## Usage